-- 1. Reconstruct the 1-story building on the east side of the structure. - 2.
-Construct a 3-story rear addition on the east side of the structure. - 3.
-Construct a 1-story rooftop addition to the second-story historic structure. - 4.
-Install a rooftop trellis and new handrails to the second-story historic structure. - 5.
+- 1. Reconstruct the 1-story building on the east side of the structure with a second-story addition. - 2.
+Construct a 3-story rear addition. - 3.
 Install a new steel balcony and exterior staircase on the south (rear) elevation.

 APPLICABLE CITATIONS: